All Episodes

 None of us are that important, but all of us are really, really important as well.

-Let's have a look at some of the other moments from Charlie Kirk's memorial, and look how that's likely to feed into a culture that's still alive, burning with conflict.
+Okay, let's have a look at firstly, having seen this beautiful example of forgiveness from a grieving widow under extraordinary pressure, let's have a look at some of the other moments from Charlie Kirk's memorial and look how that's likely to feed into a culture that's still alive, burning with conflict.

 Some people appearing to think that the cancellation of Jimmy Kimmel is more significant than the murder of Charlie Kirk.

-And in a way, from their perspective, of course, they're right, because the murder of Charlie Kirk in the culture is an object, and the cancellation of Jimmy Kimmel is an object.
+And in a way, from their perspective, of course, they're right because the murder of Charlie Kirk in the culture is an object and the cancellation of Jimmy Kimmel is an object.

 It's irrelevant.

-Let's have a look at all of it and see if we can uh see what we can glean from this together.
+Let's have a look at all of it and see if we can see what we can glean from this together.

 His opponents, he wanted the best for them.